 - Now visit the URL you are having problems with and attempt to reproduce the issue.

-- Go back to the Developer Tools and right click on any of the entries there and click ‘Save as HAR with content’.
+- Go back to the Developer Tools and right-click on any of the entries there and click on ‘Save as HAR with content’.

 The resulting file is the HAR dump requested by the support engineer.

-* Note that the Chromebook Best Practices Guide recommends blocking Developer Tools to ensure that users are unable to circumvent district policy or gain an unfair advantage over other students by reverse engineering edtech applications that transmit insecure data or have conﬁdential information hidden away in the code.
+* Note that the Chromebook Best Practices Guide recommends blocking Developer Tools to ensure that users are unable to circumvent district policy or gain an unfair advantage over other students by reversing engineering Edtech applications that transmit insecure data or have conﬁdential information hidden away in the code.